Firearms History Consulting

 Contact

-If you would like to hire Ashley or Mark, please contact them at theguncode@gmail.com
+If you would like to hire Ashley, please contact her at [email protected]